 An in-text citation tells the reader where the information in a particular sentence came from.
-If the in-text citation is done well, the reader can use it to find the full reference in the bibliography, then easily find the exact spot where the idea/quote came from.
+If the in-text citation is done well, the reader will be able to use it to find the full reference in the bibliography, then easily find the exact spot where the idea/quote came from.